-- a) a lease of the Alaska Mental Health Trust mineral rights having an initial term of three years commencing July 1, 2004, subject to two extensions of three years each and subject to further extension beyond June 30, 2013 by payment of a flat annual fee of 125% of the last rate paid for advance minimum royalties and diligent pursuit of development.
-The lease requires work expenditures of \$10/acre/year in years 1 3, \$20/acre/year in years 4-6 and \$30/acre/year in years 7-9 and advance minimum royalties of \$5/acre/year in years 1 3, \$15/acre/year in years 4-6, \$25/acre/year in years 7-9, and 125% of the year 9 payment in subsequent years (all of which advance minimum royalties are recoverable from production royalties).
+- a) a lease of the Alaska Mental Health Trust mineral rights having a term beginning July 1, 2004 and extending 19 years until June 30, 2023, subject to further extensions beyond June 30, 2023 by either commercial production or payment of an advance minimum royalty equal to 125% of the amount paid in year 19 and diligent pursuit of development.
+The lease requires minimum work expenditures and advance minimum royalties which escalate annually with inflation.
 A net smelter return ("NSR") production royalty of between 2.5% and 5.0% (depending upon the price of gold) is payable to the lessor with respect to the lands subject to this lease.
-In addition, an NSR production royalty of 1% is payable to the lessor with respect to the unpatented federal mining claims subject to the lease described in b) below and an NSR production royalty of between 0.5% and 1.0% (depending upon the price of gold) is payable to the lessor with respect to the lands acquired by the Company in December 2011.
-As of March 31, 2013 the Company has paid \$1,014,800 from the inception of this lease. - b) a lease of federal unpatented lode mining claims having an initial term of ten years commencing on April 21, 2003 and continuing for so long thereafter as advance minimum royalties are paid and mining related activities, including exploration, continue on the property or on adjacent properties controlled by the Company.
-The lease requires an advance minimum royalty of \$50,000 on or before each anniversary date, (all of which minimum royalties are recoverable from production royalties).
+In addition, an NSR production royalty of 1% is payable to the lessor with respect to the unpatented federal mining claims subject to the lease described in b) below and an NSR production royalty of between 0.5% and 1.0% (depending upon the price of gold) is payable to the lessor with respect to the lands acquired by the Company as a result of the purchase of Livengood Placers, Inc.in December 2011.
+As of March 31, 2014 the Company has paid \$1,326,363 from the inception of this lease. - a lease of federal unpatented lode mining claims having an initial term of ten years commencing on April 21, 2003 and continuing for so long thereafter as advance minimum royalties are paid and mining related activities, including exploration, continue on the property or on adjacent properties controlled by the Company.
+The lease requires an advance minimum royalty of \$50,000 on or before each anniversary date (all of which minimum royalties are recoverable from production royalties).
 An NSR production royalty of between 2% and 3% (depending on the price of gold) is payable to the lessors.
 The Company may purchase 1% of the royalty for \$1,000,000.
-As of March 31, 2013, the Company has paid \$430,000 from the inception of this lease. - c) a lease of patented lode claims having an initial term of ten years commencing January 18, 2007, and continuing for so long thereafter as advance minimum royalties are paid.
+As of March 31, 2014, the Company has paid \$480,000 from the inception of this lease. - a lease of patented lode claims having an initial term of ten years commencing January 18, 2007, and continuing for so long thereafter as advance minimum royalties are paid.
 The lease requires an advance minimum royalty of \$20,000 on or before each anniversary date through January 18, 2017 and \$25,000 on or before each subsequent anniversary (all of which minimum royalties are recoverable from production royalties).
 An NSR production royalty of 3% is payable to the lessors.
+The Company may purchase all interests of the lessors in the leased property (including the production royalty) for \$1,000,000 (less all minimum and production royalties paid to the date of purchase), of which \$500,000 is payable in cash over four years following the closing of the purchase and the balance of \$500,000 is payable by way of the 3% NSR production royalty.
+As of March 31, 2014, the Company has paid \$115,000 from the inception of this lease.

 INTERNATIONAL TOWER HILL MINES LTD.

 (An Exploration Stage Company)

 NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS

-Three Months Ended March 31, 2013 and 2012
+Three Months Ended March 31, 2014 and 2013

 (Expressed in US dollars - Unaudited)